 Final responsibility for the evaluation of the student's achievement in the internship experience and determination of the final grade to be assigned for the course lies with the Faculty Supervisor.
-The evaluation will be made on the basis of the public presentation, the analytical essay, the written report of the On-Site Supervisor, the Internship Coordinator's assessment, and such other work as the Faculty Supervisor may require (e.g., conferences during the term, journals, reports).
+The evaluation will be made on the basis of the public presentation, the analytical essay, the written report of the On-Site Supervisor, the Director of Service Engagement and Experiential Learning or Director of Internships' assessment, and such other work as the Faculty Supervisor may require (e.g., conferences during the term, journals, reports).
 The internship experience will be subject to all appropriate faculty regulations governing courses, and will receive one unit of credit; the grade received will be included in the calculation of the student's grade point average.